zeekay/joseph/README.md

 # nightmare-evaluate-async
 Adds `evaluateAsync` method to [Nightmare](https://github.com/segmentio/nightmare).
-You can use `evaluateAsync` to evaluate asynchronous code and callback with the result.
+You can use `evaluateAsync` to evaluate asynchronous code in Nightmare's browser context.

+Supports Node.js style callbacks and Promises plus you can use generators for control-flow.

 ## Install
 ```bash